School-Based Health Centers

 How Do Health Centers Keep Parents Informed?

 School-based health centers work hard to keep parents in the loop about their children’s health.
-You might be invited to participate in your child’s appointments via phone, email, or computer — or even in person, if your schedule allows.
-Between appointments, centers follow up with parents and guardians in a range of ways, such as written letters, phone calls, notes on secure websites, or even home visits.
+You might be invited to participate in your child’s visits via phone, email, or computer — or even in person, if your schedule allows.
+Between visits, centers follow up with parents and guardians in a range of ways, such as written letters, phone calls, notes on secure websites, or even home visits.

 And of course, school-based health centers only provide care to children with parents’ written permission.
 Most often, you will have the option to sign a permission form at the beginning of each school year saying that your child can get treatment at the school-based health center.
 Or you can give your consent on a visit-by-visit basis.